Wood Stove Portable

 Foods You Can Grow

-In addition to stocking up on non-perishable items and a variety of food, you should also learn to grow your own fruits and vegetables.
-Whether you have a yard or not, you can still learn to grow a few things on your own, from tomatoes to strawberries.
+In addition to stocking up on non-perishable items and a variety of food, you should also learn to grow your fruits and vegetables.
+Whether you have a yard or not, you can still learn to grow things independently, from tomatoes to strawberries.
 If you aren’t sure where to start, along with this ultimate prepping list, check out my guides for what to plant each month of the year:

 Make sure you are saving or buying seeds as well.
 I get my seeds from SeedsNOW!